TingWeee/scMultiomics_DeepLearning/README.md

 conda install --file requirements.txt
 ```
 ## Methods: Getting data ready for deep learning using Deep-N-Omics
-Our python package offers both the Tensorflow and Pytorch implementation of autoencoders.
+Our python package is based in Tensorflow.
 In order to do integrative analysis of CITE-seq data (di-omics), the following can be done, for example GSE128639.

 First set the data directory that containts, `rna_scaled.csv.gz`, `protein_scaled.csv.gz` and `meta_data.csv.gz` (optional).
 ```Python